AjayUmasankar/SongTags/NOTES.md

     you may have to follow the child elements down to see where the width/height constraint is set this is because the parent div elements adjust to fit the small object that has height/width set on it

+mutationobserver is cracked, look at yours for learning how to wait for an element to spawn and then also do something each time that element is updated

 *****************TYPESCRIPT LEARNINGS*****************
 In TypeScript, just as in ECMAScript 2015, any file containing a top-level import or export is considered a module.
 Conversely, a file without any top-level import or export declarations is treated as a script whose contents are available